google/zx/configuration.md

 Specifies a `spawn` api.
 Defaults to `require('child_process').spawn`.

+To override a sync API implementation, set `$.spawnSync` correspondingly.

 ## $.prefix

 Specifies the command that will be prefixed to all commands run.